-Experts advise that the best companion for a rabbit is another friendly rabbit and for a guinea pig is another friendly guinea pig.
+A rabbit’s best companion is another friendly rabbit.
+A guinea pig’s best companion is another friendly guinea pig.
 Keeping rabbits and guinea pigs together is not an ideal combination.

-In the past, one reason for keeping rabbits and guinea pigs together was the desire to provide companionship for these animals when it was considered unsafe to neuter rabbits.
-This is no longer the case since rabbits of both sexes and male guinea pigs are now routinely neutered safely.
-Therefore rabbits may more safely, and far more appropriately, be kept with their own species, and it is not necessary to keep them with guinea pigs instead.
+Historically, rabbits and guinea pigs were kept together, providing companionship for each other when neutering rabbits was considered unsafe.
+Now rabbits of both sexes and male guinea pigs are routinely neutered safely.
+Therefore rabbits may more appropriately, be kept with other rabbits, so it’s unnecessary to keep them with guinea pigs.

-The RSPCA advises against keeping rabbits and guinea pigs together for a number of reasons
+We advise against keeping rabbits and guinea pigs together as:

-- The two species have different needs so keeping them together is not ideal.
-For example, rabbits and guinea pigs have different dietary needs.
-Unlike rabbits, guinea pigs cannot synthesise vitamin C and therefore this must be provided adequately within their diet.
+- They have different needs (e.g. dietary).
+Unlike rabbits, guinea pigs cannot synthesise vitamin C which must be provided adequately within their diet.

-- The bacteria, Bordetella bronchiseptica,is the most common cause of respiratory disease in guinea pigs.
-Rabbits, as well as cats and dogs, can carry this bacteria which can be passed to guinea pigs and cause disease.
-Therefore, due to the risk of infection, guinea pigs should not be housed with rabbits, and should be kept away from dogs and cats.
+- Rabbits may bully guinea pigs, which can make them stressed if they cannot get away.
+The bacteria, Bordetella bronchiseptica,is the most common cause of respiratory disease in guinea pigs.
+Rabbits, cats and dogs can carry this bacteria which can pass to guinea pigs and cause disease.
+Therefore, guinea pigs shouldn’t be housed with rabbits, and should be kept away from dogs and cats.

-Rabbits behave and communicate in very different ways to guinea pigs, so if kept together they will not understand the other species' behaviour and therefore do not make ideal companions for one another.
+- Rabbits behave and communicate in very different ways to guinea pigs, so if kept together they won’t understand each other’s behaviour and therefore do not make ideal companions.

-If there is a situation where guinea pigs and rabbits are kept together and get on well, it is best not to separate them as this could cause welfare problems.
-The following advice should help to ensure the welfare needs of both animals are met:
+If they get on well, it‘s best not to separate them as this could cause welfare problems.
+This advice should help ensure the welfare needs of both are met:

-- The guinea pig(s) must have constant access to safe hiding places that he/she can escape to.
-These hiding places should have an entrance that is large enough for the guinea pig to enter but which is too small for the rabbit to enter.
+- Guinea pigs must have constant access to safe hiding places to escape to; with an entrance large enough for the guinea pig, but too small for the rabbit to enter.

-- The rabbit and guinea pig will need to be fed different diets, so may need to be fed separately, to ensure they both get the nutrients they need.
+- They need different diets, so may need feeding separately, to ensure both get the correct nutrients.

-Your vet will be able to provide further advice about meeting your animals’ welfare needs.
+Your vet will provide further advice about meeting animals’ welfare needs.